DROP: Poison Dilution via Knowledge Distillation for Federated Learning: Introduction

 In this paper, we address the challenge of defending against \textit{targeted backdoor poisoning attacks}, a more sophisticated variant of traditional backdoor attacks where the adversary targets a specific ``victim'' class within the data distribution.
 This focused strategy makes the attack more stealthy and difficult to detect, as the backdoor trigger affects only a subset of inputs rather than the entire input space.
-To counter this threat, we propose \textbf{DROP}$^1$\footnote{$^1$ Code available at \url{https://github.com/gsiros/drop}} (\textit{Distillation-based Reduction of Poisoning Signals}), a comprehensive, multi-layered defense framework.
-DROP integrates three key components: (1) \textbf{Agglomerative Clustering} to identify and separate anomalous updates, (2) \textbf{Activity Monitoring} to track and penalize suspicious clients over multiple rounds, and (3) \textbf{Knowledge Distillation} to cleanse the global model using a synthetic dataset guided by the consensus logits from benign client updates.
+To counter this threat, we propose \textbf{DROP}\footnote{Code available at \codeurl} (\textit{Distillation-based Reduction of Poisoning Signals}), a comprehensive, multi-layered defense framework.
+DROP introduces a novel architecture that combines effectively three key components: (1) \textbf{Agglomerative Clustering} to identify and separate anomalous updates, (2) \textbf{Activity Monitoring} to track and penalize suspicious clients over multiple rounds, and (3) \textbf{Knowledge Distillation} to cleanse the global model using a synthetic dataset guided by the consensus logits from benign client updates.
+Through this novel set of countermeasures, DROP provides resilience against both aggressive and stealthy poisoning attacks, across a wide range of learning configurations.
 Moreover, we propose DROPlet, a lightweight variant of DROP designed for seamless integration into existing FL defense frameworks.
-We evaluate DROP against a range of existing defenses across diverse FL configurations and attack scenarios, demonstrating its robustness and adaptability.
-Unlike existing defenses, which often rely on fixed client-selection strategies or specific attack assumptions, DROP generalizes to dynamic, real-world FL environments where adversarial strategies and learning configurations may vary significantly depending on the learning task.
-Our results show that DROP effectively mitigates stealthy targeted backdoor attacks, reducing both attack success rates and model degradation across a broad spectrum of configurations.
+We evaluate DROP against seven existing defenses and three poisoning attacks across diverse FL configurations, demonstrating its robustness and adaptability.
+Unlike existing defenses, which often rely on fixed client-selection strategies or specific attack assumptions, DROP generalizes to dynamic, real-world FL environments where adversarial strategies and learning configurations may vary significantly.
+Our results show that DROP effectively mitigates stealthy targeted backdoor attacks, reducing attack success rates across a broad spectrum of configurations.

 \shortsection{Contributions} Our contributions are summarized as follows:

 \begin{itemize} \item We evaluate seven existing defenses against targeted backdoor attacks and find that most defenses fail to provide adequate protection across a wide range of different learning configurations (learning rate, batch size, number of epochs), exhibiting high sensitivity to changes in the overall FL configuration (\Cref{sec:existing_finicky}).